cuijiayu1/IceDogEngine/README.md

 ## Add Memory Management
 ### Right!
 I haven`t done this until now.
 Oooops...

+## The Shader Now Is Compiled Offline
+### The effect framework will soon be removed.

 ## Add PCSS Like Shadow
 This is not the origin pcss shadow of NVIDIA.
 ![alt tag](Readme/pcssLike.png)